symfony/symfony-docs/components/finder.rst

 Custom Filtering
 ~~~~~~~~~~~~~~~~

-To restrict the matching file with your own strategy, use
+To filter results with your own strategy, use
 :method:`Symfony\\Component\\Finder\\Finder::filter`::

     $filter = function (\SplFileInfo $file)